 Objectives: To provide wider access to resources and opportunities for disadvantaged artists due to economic and geographic barriers.

 To provide opportunities to work in a collaborative studio setting to produce limited edition prints or multiples.

 To advance the artists’ exposure by producing new work and then spotlighting that art work in local and traveling exhibitions and having it acquired by collecting institutions nationally and internationally.

 To foster community among artists of different cultural and ethnic backgrounds through collaborative practice and collective professional development activities.

 Residency Description: Each artist is asked to think in terms of multiples of an image.
-In addition to original prints, limited editions of collages, mixed-media works on paper and dimensional works may be considered.
-The key is to have enough works so that they can be distributed (50/50 with Brandywine) which would leave images available for distribution to public collections, sale to help fund future residencies going forward and placement in the permanent Collection and Archives of Brandywine.
-In addition to one-half of all images produced, each artist will be provided a budget of $2,500 to be spent on master printer fees, shop assistants, art supplies and materials or services needed.
-Brandywine’s studio facilities will be provided for their use during a 3-6 month period of execution.
-Each artist will have access 7 days per week from 9:00 AM- 9:00 PM.
-Funds must not be used for room, board or travel expenses; the project is intended for artists staying locally.
+In addition to original prints, limited editions of collages, mixed-media works on paper, and dimensional works may be considered.
+The key is to have enough works so that they can be distributed (50/50 with Brandywine) which would leave images available for distribution to public collections, sale to help fund future residencies going forward, and placement in the permanent Collection and Archives of Brandywine.
+In addition to one-half of all images produced, each artist will be provided a budget of $2,500 to be spent on master printer fees, art supplies, and materials or services needed.